Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Since green tea naturally contains catechin flavonoid– the antioxidant that increases your metabolism- it gives your body a boost of energy without adding too much extra to your system.
 Your body creates the energy itself by utilizing the stored nutrients within your body already- thus adding that much-needed boost!

-However, if you are a caffeine-fan, you can consider buying these best energy-boosting teas, here.
+However, if you are a caffeine-fan, you can consider buying the best energy-boosting teas.

 Loaded with Antioxidants